durandaltheta/sthread/README.md

         switch(msg.id()) {
             case op::call_blocker:
             {
-                // acquire a copy of the running `st::fiber` shared pointer st::fiber self = st::fiber::local_self();
+                // acquire a copy of the running `st::fiber` st::fiber self = st::fiber::local::self();

-                // use `std::async` to execute our lambda code on a new thread std::async(blocking_function, self);
+                // use `std::async` to execute our lambda code on its own thread std::async(blocking_function, self);
                 break;
             }